Kokawa-dera: History

 While these legends are unsupported by a historical documentation, it is certain that Kokawa-ji flourished during the Heian period under the patronage of the imperial court and aristocracy.
 Sei Shōnagon's "Pillow Book," chapter 194, reads, "The temples are Tsubosaka, Kasagi, Hōrin, Kōyasan, Ishiyama, Kokawa, and Shiga," while the 12th century Ryōjin Hishō reads, "Temples where Kannon signs are seen: Kiyomizu, Ishiyama, Hase-no-Miyama, Kokawa (rest omitted)."
 References to Kokawa-dera in Saigyō's "Sankashu" and the fictional stories "Utsubo Monogatari" and "Sagomo Monogatari" indicate that it was well known as a Kannon sacred site by the mid-Heian period, in the 10th century at the latest.
 In the late Heian period, it flourished as one of the temples on the pilgrimage to the Thirty-three Kannon Temples of the Western Provinces, which began around that time.

 In the Kamakura period, as a Tendai sect temple, it had seven halls, 550 sub-temples, a large number of warrior monks, and vast shōen estates with a total landholding of 40,000 koku, making it a large temple comparable to Negoro-ji and Kongōbu-ji.

 In 1573, during the Sengoku period, Saruokayama Castle was built on Mount Akihacto, to the south of the temple grounds, to defend it.
 However, in 1585, the temple was attacked by Toyotomi Hideyoshi during his conquest of Kii Province.
 Despite resisting alongside Negoro-ji, the entire mountain was burned down and Saruokayama Castle also fell.
 The Kokawa-dera Engi emaki scroll was also destroyed during the fire.

 The temple was eventually rebuilt; however in 1713, a major fire destroyed most of the buildings, leaving only the main gate.
 Most of the current temple buildings were rebuilt after that.
 On September 21, 1934, the Muroto Typhoon caused heavy rains that knocked down many trees and crushed the bell tower.
-After the Pacific War, the temple declared its independece from the Tendai sect and became the head temple of its own Kokawa Kannon sect.
+After the Pacific War, the temple declared its independence from the Tendai sect and became the head temple of its own Kokawa Kannon sect.